tjoyner/ofvioletsandlicorice/chapter12.md

 Floriana fell silent, waited for Giulio to get back in the car, and then the two cars left again to resume looking at the hills which grew into mountains with ever higher villages glued to their steep walls.

-They had passed Libre, Trucco, Saorge, and the bridge of Briga, and climbed into the shade of linden trees that perfumed the road and whose shadows passed diagonally through the car.
+They had passed Libre, Trucco, Saorge, and the bridge of Briga, and climbed into the shade of linden trees that perfumed the road and threw shadows across the car.
 Giulio led the way, driving carefully, and Floriana seemed drawn into the landscape, more and more intense in the gray-colored rocks, the red maples, and old abandoned houses.

 "Nicole has asked Daniel something, look..." said Giulio, attracting the attention of Floriana and Eta Beta, "he's touched her arm... the calm after the storm.
 Right?"

 "Sometimes," said Eta Beta, getting up and leaning towards the front seat, "you feel at home, and there things are forgiven, or else are buried under embers that never go out, as long as the fire isn't quenched or there's a split between the litigants.
-In the first case it's possible for the relationships to return oto normal, in the second it depends on the private lives of the individual combatants and on their vanity, on the narcissistic time that they've devoted to themselves.
+In the first case it's possible for the relationships to return to normal, in the second it depends on the private lives of the individual combatants and on their vanity, on the narcissistic time that they've devoted to themselves."

 "Now it's he who's again putting a hand on the back of her neck," said Giulio, who didn't seem to have heard the words of Eta Beta.